CS490-team/Boiler-Math/README.md

 **Required Must-have Stories**

 * User can create a new account
-User can login
+* User can login
+* User can view a feed of photos
-User can post a new photo to their feed
+* User can post a new comment to exams
-User can search for other users
-User can like a photo
+* User can like a exam
-User can follow/unfollow another user
-User can view a feed of photos
+* User can download a exam

-* ...

 **Optional Nice-to-have Stories**